dreamcatcher-tech/network/ideas/Interpulse/Remote Interactions/Network control in shell.md

 ## Extras
 Share access to each root chains net chain, so peers can read and gossip their information as chains.
 Implements our own gossip.
 Should not make an action to do a read, so being able to read a chain is preferred, rather than a request.

+## Implementation
+Based on the assumption that network topology changes far slower than chain topology, we make the following implementation shortcuts:
+1. Listen ports are required to be specified at boot time.
+2. Libp2p config is stored in code alone, as it does not need to change yet.
+When it does change, we would need to restrt the whole libp2p library as the simplest option.
+3. peerId to addresses and multiaddr mappings are stored in [[mtab]] as `peerId: {}